Recently, Driftwood Estate Winery made some changes to our approach on Saturdays, Sundays and busy Holiday Weekends.

 About a year ago we stopped taking buses on Saturday and Sunday, shortly thereafter, limos unless one of our preferred partners and with a reserved slot.
 While professional transportation can be a good alternative we found the limo groups were generally there to party and drink too much, which of course diminished the experience for other guests.
 In fact, we also have found larger groups, regardless of transportation, tend to have that effect.

 As previously mentioned, we are a winery not a bar.
 Tastings are how people can get to know our wines.
-We donít allow any children under 21 on Saturdays, anywhere on the property.
+We donít allow any children, infants or babies in the tasting room.
+It is for adult wine tasting only.

 The feedback we have had from our members and most guests has been very positive.
 Obviously, there are some that might not agree with the changes.
 While we acknowledge their right to be disappointed we also acknowledge our opportunity to make choices about how best to serve our members, guests and staff.